determined-ai/determined/docs/model-dev-guide/debug-models.rst

       Ensure that there are no other notebooks, shells, or experiments on the cluster that might consume too many resources and prevent the experiment from starting.

-   -  Determined is designed to control the details of distributed training for you.
+   -  Determined is designed to control many of the details of distributed training for you.
 If you also try to control those details, such as by calling ``tf.config.set_visible_devices()`` while training a Keras model, it is likely to cause issues.

    -  Some classes of metrics must be specially calculated during distributed training.
 Most metrics, such as loss or accuracy, can be calculated piecemeal on each worker in a distributed